CodeYourFuture/curriculum/org-cyf-itd/content/blocks/step-2/submission/index.md

 You must do this in CYF Course platform

-1. Share a link to the CV you generated with AI
+1. Share a link to the spreadsheet you made

 {{<note type="tip" title="Personalise your URLs">}}
 Before you share your link with your mentors, edit your file name to include your name.
 It can just be your given name or your family name if you prefer.